kennychou0529/CarND-Advanced-Lane-Lines/solution_writeup.md

 #### Insights and observations from the project
 <!-- 1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust? -->

 The most challenging part of this model is coming up with a lane line detection or thresholding algorithm that is robust for the project video and also good for the challenge video.
-I finally settled with using colour thresholding and none of line gradient detection algorithm.
-Though the later can still be added to make pipeline more robust.
+I finally settled with using colour thresholding and none of line or brightness gradient since they are more affected by frame brightness and light conditions.
+The later can still be added to make pipeline more robust.

 The final pipeline works well for the project video but fails in the challenge videos for places where there are very high brightness and where the road is very curved.
 The window search could be replaced with a better algorithm.